Calibrachoa: Classification

 Calibrachoa are closely related to Petunia.
 However, on further examination it has been found that there are major differences in chromosomes, corresponding to external differences and fertilization factors that distinguished the two genera.
 Petchoa is a hybrid genus derived from crossing the genetically similar Calibrachoa and Petunia.

 Calibrachoa was named by Vicente Cervantes after Antonio de la Cal y Bracho, a 19th-century Mexican botanist and pharmacologist.

 Description

 Calibrachoa are small shrubs or herbaceous plants with woody shoot axis that grow annual or perennial.
 The leaves are ovate, elliptic, reverse ovate or linear; its edge is flat or rolled back.
 The inflorescences are monochasial and have oppositely standing, foliage-like bracts.
 The flowers are usually zygomorphic, the bud cover is reciprocal in most species, the only exception is Calibrachoa pygmaea in both cases.
 The calyx has five or ten ribs, it is usually lobed to about the middle, the lobes are usually narrowed towards the top.
-The crown is funnel-shaped, only in Calibrachoa pygmaea it is salver-shaped, bulbous and tapered towards the tip.
+The crown is funnel-shaped, but in Calibrachoa pygmaea it is salver-shaped, bulbous and tapered towards the tip.
 The color of the crown can be purple, red, pink or whitish.

 The fruits are capsules.
 The seeds have a net-like surface.
 This structure is due to walls perpendicular to the seed surface, which are straight in all species.